Additional Information ¶

 - Lead free solder

-These printers use first generation lead free solder, which is not very good when compared to 60/40 solder.
-The solder expands as it heats up, and contracts when it cools down.
-Over time, this damages the solder under the BGA chips on the formatter board.
+These printers use first generation lead free solder, which has more reliability issues then modern lead free solder and 60/40.
+As the solder warms up and contracts, it can form cracks when it cools down.
+Over time, this can damage the solder under the BGA chips on the formatter board.

 - Lack of heatsinks